Birmingham forms an important nexus in international pianism. Our series of visiting artists is second to none worldwide.

 Be inspired by masterclasses with renowned artists

-Recently we’ve enjoyed masterclasses given by: Peter Donohoe, Hamish Milne, Orit Wolf, Jeffrey Siegel, Stephen Hough, Marcus Groh, Boris Slutsky, Paul Badura-Skoda, Natalia Trull, Barbara Nissman, Iain Burnside, Piers Lane, Clive Williamson, Andrew West, Håkon Austbø, Pei-Chun Liao, Mikhail Kazekevich, Ivan Yanakov, Anna Tilbrook, Martin Jones, Anna Scott, the Martinu Piano Trio and the Schubert Ensemble alongside two day residencies with Robert Levin, Idil Biret, Christian Blackshaw and Gergely Bognanyi.
+Recently we’ve enjoyed masterclasses given by: Imogen Cooper, Kirill Gerstein, Stephen Kovacevich, Steven Osborne, Peter Donohoe, Orit Wolf, Jeffrey Siegel, Stephen Hough, Marcus Groh, Boris Slutsky, Natalia Trull, Barbara Nissman, Iain Burnside, Piers Lane, Clive Williamson, Andrew West, Håkon Austbø, Pei-Chun Liao, Mikhail Kazekevich, Ivan Yanakov, Anna Tilbrook, Martin Jones, Anna Scott, the Martinu Piano Trio and the Schubert Ensemble alongside two day residencies with Robert Levin, Idil Biret, Christian Blackshaw and Gergely Bognanyi.

 Reap musical rewards by participating in our ambitious festivals